 The MIRTeam is always looking for certain types of used equipment that many departments no longer need.
 A primary example are old ladder pipes and Stang guns that can be retrofited by our team to be utilzed on board vessels as master streams.
 If you have any old equipment you wish to donate, contact us today!

-Tri-state Maritime Safety Assn trains Panama Canal personnel in two Marine Response Programs
+Tri-state Maritime Safety Assn trains Panama Canal personnel in our Marine Firefighting Program

 Canal de Panama, Panama